Codeception/phalcon-demo/README.md

 **Note:**

-For these tests we use the user `root` without a password.
+For these tests we use the user `root` with `password` as password.
 You may need to change this in `tests/codeception.yml`.
 You can override application config by creating `app/config/config.ini.dev` (already gitignored).

 ## Tests